bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 It seems to me debatable.
 Thinking about only small groups, it makes it a bit kind of easy, right?
 Because then this might have like two or three outputs and then it wouldn't look strange so we could just dump everything out in one transaction.
-We could theoretically make the time locks themselves be trees if we need to make them less, but that's kind of annoying, so probably wouldn't do that.
+We could theoretically make the timelocks themselves be trees if we need to make them less, but that's kind of annoying, so probably wouldn't do that.
-So I think that's a good example where if you had a lot of people it might be worse, wouldn't it, because if you want the time lock to be one payout for everyone, it will look very, very distinct.
+So I think that's a good example where if you had a lot of people it might be worse, because if you want the timelock to be one payout for everyone, it will look very, very distinct.
 That's a good point which I hadn't thought about, yeah.
 There's definitely trade-offs with using large numbers of people with this, which in practice you would probably avoid by using small groups, I think.

-[Audience]: And so If the adversary knows that a certain tree is a CoinJoin XT, then the anonymity set is just the fresh Bitcoin that entered the tree in that time period?
+[Audience]: So If the adversary knows that a certain tree is a CoinJoinXT, then the anonymity set is just the fresh Bitcoin that entered the tree in that time period?

 [Adam Gibson]: The anonymity set of what though?
 One specific output?
 It's really slippery isn't it?
 But it's a good point to consider, we should definitely consider that, but I think it's.

-[Audience]: Like the point I'm trying to make is that if the adversary doesn't know that this is CoinJoin XT, yes, the anonymity set is huge.
+[Audience]: Like the point I'm trying to make is that if the adversary doesn't know that this is CoinJoinXT, yes, the anonymity set is huge.
 But just like with PayJoin, right?
-But if he does know this is CoinJoin XT, then it seems it decreases the anonymity sets.
+But if he does know this is CoinJoinXT, then it seems it decreases the anonymity sets.

 [Adam Gibson]: Well, it must, by definition.
 He knows more information, right?
-I'm not sure how easy to quantify it but but but should therefore be a fairly tractable problem at least it would reduce it more to existing blockchain analysis on more normal flows I guess which may or may not be easy depending on the structure.
+I'm not sure how easy to quantify it but should therefore be a fairly tractable problem.
+At least it would reduce it more to existing blockchain analysis on more normal flows I guess which may or may not be easy depending on the structure.
 I mean, this is a very simple structure.
 I think we can make, well, we can make lots of structures.

 [Audience]: Is there an optimal structure?

-[Adam Gibson]: Yeah, I wish, I mean, I think I'm a bit too lazy to actually try and do this analysis.
+[Adam Gibson]: I think I'm a bit too lazy to actually try and do this analysis.
-No, because that kind of analysis is hard.
+Because that kind of analysis is hard.
 I don't know, I prefer thinking about long equations with sigmas in them.
 I don't like that kind of, yeah, it's hard.